hackapet-project/petsync-web/README.md

 ---

 <div align="center">
-Made with ❤️ by the PetSync Team
+Made with ❤️ by the Hackapet Team
 </div>